 - identifying words, sentences, paragraphs, or sections that could be cut to improve the manuscript (and to fit into publishers’ word-count guidelines, if applicable)

 For nonfiction, I illustrate how certain fiction techniques can improve the manuscript.
 For novels, fictional anecdotes in nonfiction, and true stories told in a narrative style, I highlight areas where you need to “show, not tell,” use active voice rather than passive, and weave in more sensory details and point-of-view characters’ observations, thoughts, and feelings.

-In addition, I correct typos, inconsistencies, and errors in punctuation, usage, grammar, and spelling according to the US publishing industry’s standard references (Merriam-Webster’s Collegiate Dictionary 11th Edition, The Chicago Manual of Style 16th Edition, and The Christian Writer’s Manual of Style 2004).
+In addition, I correct typos, inconsistencies, and errors in punctuation, usage, grammar, and spelling according to the most recent editions of the US publishing industry’s standard references (Merriam-Webster’s Collegiate Dictionary, The Chicago Manual of Style, and The Christian Writer’s Manual of Style).

 I like to start with the first few chapters.
 As you study the initial edit/critique, you can pick up on recurring corrections and suggestions and apply them to future chapters, making later sections more polished (thus requiring less time to edit).
 Therefore, later edits should cost less.
 If you prefer, I can do the full manuscript, sending you chapters as I get them edited.